-The cost estimate for drinking water is based on construction costs for installing pipes.
-Construction costs for drinking water pipe construction were gathered from the Tualatin Water Master Plan (January 2013) and escalated to 2016 dollars.
+The cost estimate for water is based on construction costs for installing pipes.
+Construction costs for water pipe construction were gathered from the Tualatin Water Master Plan (January 2013) and escalated.
 The pipe installation costs are based on pipe diameter, and do not include rock excavation or excessive dewatering.
-For drinking water, a pipe diameter of 12 inches was used for water lines along SW Grahams Ferry Road, SW Boones Ferry Road, and the proposed East-West connector.
+For water, a pipe diameter of 12 inches was used for water lines along SW Grahams Ferry Road, SW Boones Ferry Road, and the proposed East-West connector.
 An average diameter of 8 inches was used for the remaining pipes.
 Preliminary pipe sizing was completed for cost estimating purposes, but further analysis is needed to confirm fire flow requirements in industrial areas.
-Drinking water pipes are shallower than sanitary sewer pipes, so rock excavation costs were estimated at 3% of the pipe installation cost.
-The conceptual cost estimate for the water system is provided in Table 2.
+Water pipes are shallower than sanitary sewer pipes, so rock excavation costs were estimated at 3% of the pipe installation cost.
+The conceptual cost estimate for the water system is provided in Table 6.